 Why Did Uruguay Legalise Cannabis?

-The cultivation of Cannabis was finally legalised in 2014.
-In July 2015, Uruguay became the first country in the world to allow Cannabis sales across the whole territory.
+The cultivation of cannabis was finally legalised in 2014.
+In July 2017, Uruguay became the first country in the world to allow cannabis sales across the whole territory.

 Development of Uruguay’s Legal Cannabis Market?

-Despite the country’s forward-thinking Cannabis policies, Uruguay’s Cannabis legislation has gained criticism.
-Some citizens who campaigned for Uruguay to legalise Cannabis, are disappointed with the current system employed, including Alicia Castilla.
+Despite the country’s forward-thinking cannabis policies, Uruguay’s cannabis legislation has gained criticism.
+Some citizens who campaigned for legalisation are disappointed with the current system, including Alicia Castilla.

 Customer and Cultivator Registries

-When the law went into full effect in July 2015, citizens who choose to grow their own plants were required to register for a permit from the government.
-This permit would allow the cultivation of six plants.
+When the law came into effect in July 2015, citizens who choose to grow their own plants were required to register for a permit from the government.
+This permit allows the cultivation of up to six plants.

 Despite the shortcomings in the supply chain, the number of registered pharmacies has begun to grow, alongside the number of Cannabis clubs, customers, and home growers.
 As of the end of June 2019, there were 36,487 registered recreational Cannabis customers in the country.

 The government has also opened a new application process which they hope will increase the number of recreational commercial cultivators in the country.

 This month, lawmakers also revealed a proposal that would allow visitors to Uruguay to legally purchase cannabis products for the first time.